billnewhall/esp8266-flash-eeprom/README.md

 ## Example Output

-Note that value after "Hello World!" increments after each reset.
+Note that the integer value after "Hello World!" increments after each reset.

 ```
 Starting